 → the customer has a subscription but no credit left.

-I also revised our cart and checkout flow, added a new “Subscription” section on the Account and Orders pages, and prepared cancellation flows that would trigger a quick survey allowing us to collect feedback from unsubscribing users and refine our offering.
+I also revised our Cart and Checkout flow, added a new “Subscription” section on the Account and Orders pages, and prepared cancellation flows that would trigger a quick survey allowing us to collect feedback from unsubscribing users and refine our offering.

 < PreviousSee all Next >